Professor Christophe Jaffrelot

 His research interests include: theories of nationalism and democracy; mobilization of the lower castes and untouchables in India; Hindu nationalist movement; ethnic conflicts in Pakistan; the Dargah culture (with special reference to Ajmer sharif as a shared sacred space) and the relations between businessmen and politicians in India (with special reference to Gujaratis).

-Islam & Politics in India & Pakistan
+Religion & Politics in India & Pakistan

 Christophe Jaffrelot's most significant publications are:

 The Pakistan Paradox.
 Unstability and Resilience, London, Hurst; New York, Oxford University Press; New Delhi, Random House, 2015

 Armed Militias of South Asia, Co-editor with L. Gayer, London, Hurst, 2010